onap/integration-simulators-nf-simulator-ves-client/README.md

 ## Developers Guide

 ### Integration tests
-Integration tests are located in folder 'integration'.
+Integration tests are located in 'integration' directory.
 Tests are using docker-compose from root folder.
 This docker-compose has ves-client image set on onap/org.onap.integration.nfsimulator.vesclient:1.0.0-SNAPSHOT.
 To test your local changes before running integration tests please build project using: